stakater/mto-docs/content/installation/aws-eks/validation.md

 ### 1.4.
 Grant user access to Kubernetes via `ConfigMap`

-Use the following command to map this user in `aws-auth` configmap in `kube-system` namespace.
+Use the following command to map this user in `aws-auth` ConfigMap in `kube-system` namespace.

 ```bash
 eksctl create iamidentitymapping --cluster "<CLUSTER_NAME>" \